 3. The Press likes Buzz words

 Famous historical items seem to always get the attention of the press and sell for top dollar.
 Do you have a piece from the Titanic, a copy of the Declaration of Independence or the bassoon or what have you that belonged to President Lincoln?
 The media loves to cover these stories and the antiques relating to them.
-To bring top dollar when selling most items, sellers will try hard to connect their object to an historic event—the Civil War, the sinking of the Titanic, the last Disney blockbuster movie.
+To bring top dollar when selling most items, sellers will try hard to connect their object to an historic event—the Kennedy assassination, the sinking of the Titanic, the last Disney blockbuster movie.
 This helps them attract market interest to their piece.
 When you are selling your antiques, you should try to find a link to history in order to sell it for more money, too.